Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/StudentGuide.md

   - The added option modifies the behavior of the command.
 Adding `-S` after the `ls` command changes the behavior of the `ls` command from simply listing the files, to listing them by size, with the largest first.

-- The syntax for the above command:
+- The syntax for the above command is as follows:

     - `ls` is the command.

     - `-S` is the option.